alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 ### Specifying Currently Expanded Panels with activeKeys

-By setting activeKeys, you can manually specify which panels are currently expanded.
-This needs to be used with onChange to achieve controlled expand/collapse effects.
+You can manually specify the currently expanded panels via activeKeys.
+Use onChange for controlled expansion and collapse.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';